ForgeRock/ds-operator/README.md

 * Tainting
  such nodes will help them "repel" non directory workloads, which can be helpful for performance.
 If nodes are not tainted, this toleration has no effect.
 This should be thought of as an optional feature that most users will not require.
-* Anti-Affinity: The DS nodes will _prefer_ to be scheduled on nodes that do not have other directory pods on them.
-This is "soft" anti-affinity.
-DS pods will be scheduled on the same node if the scheduler is not able to fulfill the request.
+* Topology Constraints: The DS nodes will _prefer_ to be scheduled on nodes and zones that do not have other directory pods on them.
+This is
+  "soft" anti-affinity.
+DS pods will still be scheduled on the same node if the scheduler is not able to fulfill the request.

 ## Volume Snapshots